Costaki33/iss-system/iss-system/README.md

 ]
 ```
 From the example output above, we can see a list of all the countries in the dataset where the ISS was sighted, which here is the US.
 You can also see the number of occurances in that specific country.
-### /sightings/\<country>
+### /sightings/<country>
 **EX OUT:**
 ```
 ...
   {
-    "city": "Le_Grand",
+    "city": "Farmville",
     "country": "United_States",
     "duration_minutes": "2",
-    "enters": "18 above N",
+    "enters": "11 above NW",
-    "exits": "10 above NNE",
+    "exits": "10 above N",
-    "max_elevation": "18",
+    "max_elevation": "11",
-    "region": "California",
+    "region": "Virginia",
-    "sighting_date": "Thu Feb 24/05:01 AM",
+    "sighting_date": "Fri Feb 25/05:42 AM",
     "spacecraft": "ISS",
-    "utc_date": "Feb 24, 2022",
+    "utc_date": "Feb 25, 2022",
-    "utc_offset": "-8.0",
+    "utc_offset": "-5.0",
-    "utc_time": "13:01"
+    "utc_time": "10:42"
   },
   {
-    "city": "Le_Grand",
+    "city": "Farmville",
     "country": "United_States",
     "duration_minutes": "< 1",
-    "enters": "9 above NNE",
+    "enters": "11 above N",
     "exits": "10 above NNE",
-    "max_elevation": "9",
+    "max_elevation": "11",
-    "region": "California",
+    "region": "Virginia",
-    "sighting_date": "Fri Feb 25/04:15 AM",
+    "sighting_date": "Sat Feb 25/04:46 AM",
     "spacecraft": "ISS",
-    "utc_date": "Feb 25, 2022",
+    "utc_date": "Feb 26, 2022",
-    "utc_offset": "-8.0",
+    "utc_offset": "-5.0",
-    "utc_time": "12:15"
+    "utc_time": "09:56"
   }
 ]
 ```
-From the example output above, we can see all the sightings that occurred in the country provided by the user. <br >
+From the sample, we can see all the sightings that occurred in the specified country.

-Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >

 ### /sightings/countries/regions
-**Example Command:** `curl localhost:5038/sightings/countries/regions` <br >

-**Example Output:**
+**EX OUT:**
 ```
 {
   "United_States": [
-    "Alabama",
-    "Alaska",
-    "American_Samoa",
-    "Arizona",
-    "Arkansas",
-    "California"
+    "Texas",
+    "Utah",
+    "Vermont",
+    "Virgin_Islands",
+    "Virginia"
   ]
 }
 ```
-From the example output above, we can see a key for every country where a sighting occurred.
-The value of that key is a list of all the regions within that country where a sighting occurred.
-In the case above, the only country were a sighting occurred was in the United States and the regions (states) where Alabama, Alaska, etc. <br >
+From the sample, we can see a key for every country where a sighting occurred.
+The value of that key is a list of all the regions within that country, which in this case is Texas, Utah, Vermont, the Virgin Islands and Virginia.

-Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >

-### /sightings/\<country>/regions
+### /sightings/<country>/region
-**Example Command:** `curl localhost:5038/sightings/united_states/regions` <br >

-**Example Output:**
+**EX OUT:**
 ```
 {
   "United_States": [
     {
-      "numsightings": 698,
+      "numsightings": 2210,
-      "region": "Alabama"
+      "region": "Texas"
     },
     {
-      "numsightings": 157,
+      "numsightings": 566,
-      "region": "Alaska"
+      "region": "Utah"
     },
     {
-      "numsightings": 6,
+      "numsightings": 288,
-      "region": "American_Samoa"
+      "region": "Vermont"
     },
     {
-      "numsightings": 443,
+      "numsightings": 50,
-      "region": "Arizona"
+      "region": "Virgin_Islands"
     },
     {
-      "numsightings": 1049,
-      "region": "Arkansas"
-    },
-    {
-      "numsightings": 1258,
+      "numsightings": 479,
-      "region": "California"
+      "region": "Virginia"
     }
   ]
 }
 ```
-From the example output above, we can see the country the user requested as the first key in the dictionary, in this case United_States.
-Additionally, we can see a list of all the regions where a sighting occurred as well as the number of times a sightings occurred within that region.
-For example, we can see that the ISS was sighting in Arkansas 1049 times. <br >
+From the sample, we can see the country the user requested as the first key in the dictionary, in this case United_States, as well as a list of all the regions where a sighting occurred as well as the number of times a sighting occured.

-Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >

-### /sightings/region-\<region>
+### /sightings/region-<region>
-**Example Command:** `curl localhost:5038/sightings/region-american_samoa` <br >

-**Example Output:**
+**EX OUT:**
 ```
 ...
   {
-    "city": "National_Park_of_American_Samoa",
+    "city": "Farmville",
     "country": "United_States",
-    "duration_minutes": "6",
+    "duration_minutes": "2",
-    "enters": "10 above WSW",
+    "enters": "11 above NW",
     "exits": "10 above N",
-    "max_elevation": "27",
+    "max_elevation": "11",
-    "region": "American_Samoa",
+    "region": "Virginia",
-    "sighting_date": "Sun Feb 13/05:39 AM",
+    "sighting_date": "Fri Feb 25/05:42 AM",
     "spacecraft": "ISS",
-    "utc_date": "Feb 13, 2022",
-    "utc_offset": "-11.0",
-    "utc_time": "16:39"
-  },
-  {
-    "city": "National_Park_of_American_Samoa",
-    "country": "United_States",
-    "duration_minutes": "3",
-    "enters": "48 above N",
-    "exits": "10 above NNE",
-    "max_elevation": "48",
-    "region": "American_Samoa",
-    "sighting_date": "Mon Feb 14/04:55 AM",
-    "spacecraft": "ISS",
-    "utc_date": "Feb 14, 2022",
+    "utc_date": "Feb 25, 2022",
-    "utc_offset": "-11.0",
+    "utc_offset": "-5.0",
-    "utc_time": "15:55"
+    "utc_time": "10:42"
   }
 ]
 ```
-From the example output above, we can see a list of all the sightings that occurred within the American Samoa region. <br >
+From the sample, we can see a list of all the sightings that occurred in Virgin.

-Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >

-### /sightings/\<country>-\<region>-cities
+### /sightings/<country>-<region>-cities
-**Example Command:** `curl localhost:5038/sightings/united_states-alaska-cities` <br >

-**Example Output:**
+**EX OUT:**
 ```
 {
   "United_States": {
     "citiesinregion": [
-      "Alagnak_National_Wild_and_Scenic_River",
-      "Anchorage",
-      "Aniakchak_National_Monument",
-      "Aniakchak_National_Preserve",
+      "Buck_Island_Reef_National_Monument",
+      "Charlotte_Amalie",
+      "Christiansted_National_Historic_Site",
+      "Saint_Croix",
       ...
-      "Wrangell_St_Elias_National_Preserve",
-      "Wrangell_St_Elias_Park_and_Wilderness",
-      "Wrangell_St_Elias_Preserve_and_Wilderness",
-      "Yakutat"
+      "Saint_Thomas",
+      ...
     ],
-    "region": "Alaska"
+    "region": "Virgin_Islands"
   }
 }
 ```
-From the example output above, we can see a list of all the cities within the requested region and country where the ISS was sighted.
-For example, we can see that the ISS was sighted in Anchorage, Alaska. <br >
+From the sample, we can see a list of all the cities within the requested region and country where the ISS was found.

-Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >

-### /sightings/city-\<city>
+### /sightings/city-<city>
-**Example Command:** `curl localhost:5038/sightings/city-arkansas_city` <br >

-**Example Output:**
+**EX OUT:**
 ```
 ...
 {
-      "city": "Arkansas_City",
+    "city": "Farmville",
     "country": "United_States",
     "duration_minutes": "2",
-      "enters": "19 above NNW",
+    "enters": "11 above NW",
-      "exits": "10 above NNE",
+    "exits": "10 above N",
-      "max_elevation": "19",
+    "max_elevation": "11",
-      "region": "Arkansas",
+    "region": "Virginia",
-      "sighting_date": "Tue Feb 22/05:28 AM",
+    "sighting_date": "Fri Feb 25/05:42 AM",
     "spacecraft": "ISS",
-      "utc_date": "Feb 22, 2022",
+    "utc_date": "Feb 25, 2022",
-      "utc_offset": "-6.0",
+    "utc_offset": "-5.0",
-      "utc_time": "11:28"
+    "utc_time": "10:42"
   },
   {
-      "city": "Arkansas_City",
+    "city": "Farmville",
     "country": "United_States",
     "duration_minutes": "< 1",
-      "enters": "12 above NNE",
+    "enters": "11 above N",
     "exits": "10 above NNE",
-      "max_elevation": "12",
+    "max_elevation": "11",
-      "region": "Arkansas",
+    "region": "Virginia",
-      "sighting_date": "Wed Feb 23/04:42 AM",
+    "sighting_date": "Sat Feb 25/04:46 AM",
     "spacecraft": "ISS",
-      "utc_date": "Feb 23, 2022",
+    "utc_date": "Feb 26, 2022",
-      "utc_offset": "-6.0",
+    "utc_offset": "-5.0",
-      "utc_time": "10:42"
+    "utc_time": "09:56"
   }
 ]
 }
 ```
-From the example output above, we can see all the sightings of the ISS that occurred in Arkansas City. <br >
+From the examle, we can see all the sightings of the ISS that occurred in Virginia.

-Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >

 ## File Descriptions

 ### Scripts
-1. `app.py`
+1. `iss_system_app.py`
     - Main application script
-    - Contains POST endpoint to load the data into memory in order to query the data
+    - Contains POST functionality to load the data into local memory in order to request the data the user wants
-    - Contains all the GET routes the user can use to query data
+    - Contains all the GET routes the user can use to call the data
-3. `test_app.py`
+3. `pytest-iss-app.py`
-    - Tests all routes in the previous script for error handling
+    - Script tests all routes in the previous script for error handling through pytest

 ### Data Files
 1. `ISS.OEM_J2K_EPH.xml`
     - Contains the specific, time, position, and velocity data for the ISS
-2. `XMLsightingData_citiesUSA01.xml`
+2. `XMLsightingData_citiesUSA10.xml`
-    - Contains the sightings of the ISS within the United States
+    - Contains the sightings of the ISS within the United States (version 10)
-    - Contains the specific time, country (United States), region (state), and city the sighting took place
+    - Contains the specific country, region, city, and time the specific sighting occurred

 The ISS data above was taken from NASA's official website found [here](https://data.nasa.gov/Space-Science/ISS_COORDS_2022-02-13/r6u8-bhhq).